Julie HandysideKindergarten/ Science 1st-3rd

 Teresa EardleyThird Grade

 Teresa Eardley grew up in Provo, Utah.
 She attended Brigham Young University where she received her degree in Early Childhood and Elementary Education.
 She has taught in Utah, South Carolina, and Tennessee.
-She was so excited to be able to move to the Boise area in 2011 and come to North Star.
+She has been at North Star for 7 years and loves it and says this is the best place to teach.

 She loves teaching 3rd grade.
-She has an amazing daughter whom she loves spending time with.
+She has fun with the students as they learn and discover new and exciting concepts.
+She has an amazing daughter who is just starting collage.
 Mrs. Eardley, her husband and daughter love to travel; their favorite place is going to Disney World.
 She loves to read, bake and spend time playing games.

 Laiena LeathermanThird Grade